dt3310321/CTES/README.md

 In the home folder, we offer you two excutable files to evaluate CTES on efficiency. myproject1 will transform the source code into AST, myproject2 is our CTES for bug detection.

-We offer you an example of micro-benchmark of bad and good version.See them in the folder micro-benchmark.
+We offer you an example of micro-benchmark of bad and good version.
+See them in the folder micro-benchmark.